Discord Bot

 - Complete the CAPTCHA verification

-The bot will now appear in your Discord server’s member list.
+✅ You should see: The bot appears in your Discord server’s member list with a “BOT” tag.

 Step 3: Configure Basic Settings